-We have conducted in the past, and we intend to conduct in the future, an annual review of the aggregate level of our executive compensation as part of the annual budget review, which includes determining the operating metrics used to measure our performance and to compensate our executive officers.
-However, the ease or difficulty in achieving the metrics for compensation was not a factor in the board or Compensation Committee's approval of the budget.
 The objective financial factors are consistent with the metrics used in previous years and represent the metrics the Compensation Committee believes may best encourage sound decisions regarding operations and investment of capital and are important to our goal of increasing the value of our equity.
 We believe we have adequately addressed the risks that an executive might be incentivized to take inappropriate actions to meet the performance metrics through our internal controls over financial reporting.

-Our annual performance bonus traditionally has been paid in a single installment in the first quarter following the completion of a given fiscal year.
+Our annual performance bonus traditionally has been paid in a single payment in the first quarter following the completion of a given fiscal year.
 Payments are subject to review, approval and certification by the Compensation Committee in conjunction with the issuance of our annual audit report.

-Fiscal 2010 Performance Bonus
+Fiscal 2012 Performance Bonus Plan Summary

-Kurt C. Hall Clifford E. Marks (1) Gary W. Ferrera Ralph E. Hardy Earl B. Weihe
+Kurt C. Hall (1) Clifford E. Marks (2) Gary W. Ferrera (1 ) Ralph E. Hardy (1) Earl B. Weihe (1)

-Performance Bonus Potential (2) 100% 100% 75% 75% 50%
+Performance Bonus Potential (3) 100% 100% 75% 75% 75%

 Performance Bonus Measures:

 Adjusted OIBDA 100% 100% 100% 75%

 Adjusted advertising revenue 100%

-Technology and Operations operating and capital expenditures
+Technology and Operations operating and capital

-budgets 25%
+expenditures budgets (4) 25%

-2010 Stretch Bonus
+2012 Stretch Bonus

-Stretch Bonus Potential (3) 50% 50% 37.5% 37.5% 25%
+Stretch Bonus Potential (5) 50% 50% 50% 50% 50%